adamsol/Pyxell/README.md

 python pyxell.py program.px
 ```

-If the program is correct, `program.cpp` file and `program.exe` executable will be created in the same folder,
+If the program is valid, `program.cpp` file and `program.exe` executable will be created in the same folder,
 and it will be automatically executed (unless you add `-n` option).
 Otherwise, errors will be displayed, pointing to the erroneous code location.

 By default, `clang` command is used to compile the code.
 You can pick a different compiler using `-c` option.

-Use `-s` to skip the compilation step and obtain transpiled C++ code with all headers included,
-ready for manual compilation (with -std=c++17 option, and with -fcoroutines-ts in the case of Clang).

 The executable is not optimized by default.
 You can set the optimization level with `-O` option, e.g. `-O2`.
 This will make the program run faster, but also make the compilation slower.

+Use `-s` to skip the compilation step and obtain transpiled C++ code with all headers included,
+ready for manual compilation (with `-std=c++17` option, and with `-fcoroutines-ts` in the case of Clang).

 To see all options, use `-h`.